phalcon-orphanage/docs/en/reference/flash.rst

     <p><?php $this->flashSession->output() ?></p>

-The attribute 'flashSession' is how the flash was previously set into the dependency injector.
+The attribute 'flashSession' is how the flash was previously set into the dependency injection container.